-T5 was officially opened on 14 March, 2008 by HM Queen Elizabeth and began operating in 27 March, 2008.
+T5 began operating in 27 March, 2008.
 From the first day flights had to be cancelled, passengers were stranded, and over 15000 pieces of baggage were lost.
 An enquiry conducted by the House of Commons Transport Committee in 2008 described a series of issues and blunders resulting from poor planning and inadequate preparation of BA staff (House of Commons Transport Committee 2008)